-We present a novel approach to teaching Structured Query Language (SQL) suitable for both college classroom environment and asynchronous remote instruction.
-Students do not sit passively, listening to lectures or watching tutorial videos.
-Instead, they spend their time (including lecture time) working actively at their own pace through bite-sized tutorials, examples, exercises, practical tasks, and quizzes.
-They get much more hands-on practice than in the traditional lecture + homework model.
-Their work is checked in real time by an AI-based software platform which also provides instant help and guidance as needed.
-Students must prove mastery of each concept before being able to move on to the next one.
-The instructor does not lecture in the traditional way.
-Instead, s/he interacts with students individually, and provides personalized help and assistance as needed.
-Students not only enjoy the one-to-one interaction with their instructor much more than listening to a lecture, but they also greatly benefit from it.
-In this paper we provide a concise overview of the teaching method, and then we focus on automated server-side analysis of SQL queries, which is the cornerstone of the self-paced SQL course.
-We introduce a number of Python-based SQL analyzers for various types of queries, and present sample code.
-Our SQLGrader library is freely available on Github under an open source license.
+We present a novel approach to teaching Structured Query Language (SQL), which is suitable for both college classroom environment and asynchronous remote instruction.
+Instead of sitting passively and listening to a lecture, students work at their own pace through bite-sized tutorials, examples, exercises, practical tasks, and quizzes.
+Their work is checked in real time by an AI-based software platform which also provides instant personalized adaptive guidance.
+Students must prove mastery of each concept before being allowed to tackle the next one.
+In this way, they are active 100% of the time, and get much more hands-on practice than in traditional instruction.
+The instructor does not lecture, which allows him or her to interact with students individually.
+It turns out that students not only enjoy the one-to-one interaction with their instructor much more than listening to lectures, but they also greatly benefit from it.
+In this paper we provide a concise overview of the teaching method, and then we focus on automated server-side analysis and grading of SQL queries, which is the cornerstone of the self-paced SQL course.
+We introduce a number of Python-based SQL analyzers for various types of queries, and present links to three live SQL assignments for the reader to experiment with.
+Our SQL grader library is available on Github under an open source license.

-Keywords: Structured Query Language (SQL), Competency-based education (CBE), Online learning, Self-paced learning, Asynchronous learning, Learning-by-doing, NCLab
+Keywords: Structured Query Language (SQL), Competency-based education (CBE), Online learning, Self-paced learning, Asynchronous learning, Learning-by-doing